JWSch4fer/interpreter/README.md

 - Enhanced Error Messages: Improve debugging capabilities with more detailed error reporting.

 ## Note:
-This project follows the excellent guide written by Thorsten Ball, Writing an Interpreter in Go.
+This project builds on the excellent guide written by Thorsten Ball, Writing an Interpreter in Go.
 Highly recommend this resource to anyone interested in a deeper understanding of how languages are built.

 ## License
 This project is licensed under the MIT License.